 Scholars enrolled in CCS (and their legal guardians, extended family members, and siblings based on age and capacity) may attend School field trips.
 Legal guardians, extended family members, and siblings must cover their own costs to attend.
+Educational Support Funds cannot be used to pay for field trips.
 Once CCS has made payments to the field trip venue, no refunds for those additional costs will be processed.